halil851/MVVM-InstaClone/README.md

 ### Features
 * Pagination
+* Dark and Light mode support
+* Photo filters
+* Pull to refresh
+* Dynamic views based on keyboard status
+* Dynamic Tableview Cells based on image size and comment legth
 * Profile page
+* Delete own post at profile page
+* All post of a specific user
 * Double tap to like and undo like
 * Pinch to zoom in and out
-* Dynamic Tableview Cells based on image size and comment legth
 * Like counting
-* Who liked
-* Dark mode
+* Like list
-* Delete own post

 ---